Union Theological Seminary (Philippines): The Critical Asian Principle

-Since 1972, the Union Theological Seminary in partnership with member seminaries and divinity schools of the ATESEA, has adopted the Critical Asian Principle as the basis of perspective for implementing the operation of various theological programs of the member schools.
+Since 1972, the Union Theological Seminary, in partnership with member seminaries and divinity schools of the ATESEA, has adopted the Critical Asian Principle as the basis for implementing the operation of various theological programs of the member schools.

 The CAP celebrates and emphasizes the Asian experience as theological education's situational, hermeneutical, missiological and pedagogical principle.
-These four key principles were conceptualized to empower Asian churches develop theologies of their own that are fully liberated from the culturally extraneous framework and evolve values that privilege Asian thought, reflection, and action in their actual theologies.
+These four key principles were conceptualized to empower Asian churches to develop theologies of their own that are fully liberated from the culturally extraneous framework and evolve values that privilege Asian thought, reflection, and action in their actual theologies.